zdeal1026/budgetTracker/README.md

 ## Description

 We were given a starter application and asked to make it available offline.
-This was a difficult task and I still don't have my application running correctly.
-The application is available offline but I am unable to figure out how to make it update when connection is re-established.
+This was a fairly difficult task.
+Thankfully, the application was already given to us and we just needed to add indexdb, service-worker.js, manifest.webmanifest and other small things to make it work.
+My biggest error came from nanming the manifest.webmanifest file as manifest.json.
+It took a while to figure out this error but after much help with my tutor, I was able to tackle this assignment.

 ## Installation